 In most counties and cities there are laws for using a leash and picking up after your dog.
 These are meant to ensure the community's well-being and protection in general.
 When it is leashed, a dog is kept safe from the dangers of traffic and cannot fulfill its irresistible desire to chase children.

 The four commands that a well-educated city dog must respond to are: "Heel", "Sit-Stay", "Leave It" and "Come."
-When waiting at the traffic lights, the dog's Sit-Stay position ensures the animal's safety.
+At the traffic lights, the dog's Sit-Stay position ensures its safety.
 And although most of the time there's no problem to walk your dog on a loose leash, there are times when the dog needs to be in heel position, in order to be kept under control.

-Keeping dogs in crowded city areas implies even more responsibilities.
-Because some of the dog keepers do not show enough consideration towards their neighbors, they may be deprived of the permission to go in certain urban areas with their dogs.
-Things may change if dog keepers put some effort into training their dogs, and if they acted more thoughtful towards those who do not own or like dogs.
+Keeping dogs in crowded city areas implies more responsibilities.
+Some of the dog keepers who do not show enough consideration towards their neighbors may be prohibited to enter certain urban areas with their dogs.
+Things may change if they put some effort into training their dogs, and acted more thoughtful towards those who do not own or like dogs.